wikimedia/operations-debs-mailman3/src/mailman/rules/docs/header-matching.rst

     ...
 This is a message.
     ... """)

-..
-Function to help with printing rule hits and misses.
+Helper Function to help with printing rule hits and misses.

     >>> def hits_and_misses(msgdata):
     ...     hits = msgdata.get('rule_hits', [])
     ...     if len(hits) == 0: